 Detail of photograph by Salvador Pleitez

-Leona Wood grew up on the shores of Puget Sound, where her neighbors were a mix of Japanese, newly arrived Russian émigrés, and Northwest Coast tribes.
+Leona Wood grew up on the shores of Puget Sound, where her neighbors were a mix of Japanese, newly arrived Russian émigrés, and Northwest Coast nations.
 Her exposure to the simplicity and elegance of Japanese and Native American art had a strong influence on her early painting.

 Wood was part of the Pacific Northwest art scene, where she associated with such artists as Mark Toby and Morris Graves.
 She presented her first one-woman show at the Seattle Art Museum, and received a fellowship to study design in San Francisco at the school of Bauhaus artist Rudolph Schaeffer while still under the age of twenty.